ronnythedev/ronnythedev/README.md

 ## About Me

 - 🛠️ I'm currently working on: Migrating services and webapps to .NET 8 (backend) and to Next.js (frontend).
 - 🌳 I'm currently learning: more about DDD, Clean Architecture using rich-domains.
-Also DS&A.
+Also A&DS.
 - 🔥 What I want to learn next: more about TDD and frontend testing.
 - 📮 How to reach me: `ronny@ronnydelgado.com` or my [website](https://www.ronnydelgado.com).
 - 😝 Fun fact: in High School I played the guitar 🎸 in a trio...
 And we made money!